 \section{Conclusion}

-We present Continual-MEGA, a new large-scale benchmark for continual anomaly detection (AD), built by integrating multiple public datasets and curating a novel dataset, ContinualAD, to significantly enhance sample volume and diversity.
-Comprehensive evaluations on Continual-MEGA reveal that there is still substantial room for improvement in existing AD methods, highlighting both the need for further research in continual AD and the effectiveness of the curated ContinualAD dataset.
-Also, we introduce a novel baseline method that integrates MoE-style adaptor modules, anomaly feature synthesis, and prompt-based feature tuning with CLIP.
-Our approach achieves state-of-the-art performance on Continual-MEGA, providing a strong baseline for future work. \textbf{Limitation:} Since our evaluation benchmark still has class imbalance, enhancing the benchmark by improving category balance and expanding data diversity will improve the Continual-MEGA benchmark.
+We present Continual-MEGA, a new large-scale benchmark for continual anomaly detection (AD), constructed by integrating multiple public datasets and curating a novel dataset, ContinualAD, to significantly enhance sample volume and diversity.
+Comprehensive evaluations on Continual-MEGA reveal that existing AD methods still have substantial room for improvement, highlighting both the need for further research in continual AD and the effectiveness of the curated ContinualAD dataset. \gu{To address these challenges}, we introduce a novel baseline method integrating MoE-style adapter modules, anomaly feature synthesis, and \gu{prompt tuning within the CLIP framework.} Our baseline exhibits robust and consistent performance, \gu{highlighting} a promising direction: \gu{the synergy between} lightweight CLIP adaptation and feature \gu{synthesis} \gu{is vital for achieving both learning stability and zero-shot generalization within continual frameworks.}